 6.3.3.3.1 Option A

-When Option A described in clause 6.3.1 is used, xIRI provided by the IRI-POI in the PGW based on the events specified in TS 33.107 [11] may not be generated; the IRI-POI in the PGW shall generate xIRI when it detects the following specific events or information specified in TS 33.128 [15]:
+When Option A described in clause 6.3.1 is used, xIRI provided by the IRI-POI in the PGW based on the events specified in TS 33.107 [11] shall not be generated; the IRI-POI in the PGW shall generate xIRI when it detects the following specific events or information specified in TS 33.128 [15]:

-- PDU session establishment.
+- PDN connnection establishment.

-- PDU session modification.
+- PDN connection modification.

-- PDU session release.
+- PDN connection release.

-- Start of interception with an established PDU session.
+- Start of interception with an established PDN connection.

-- SMF unsuccessful procedure.
+- PGW unsuccessful procedure.

-The PDU session establishment xIRI is generated when the IRI-POI present in the SMF+PGW-C detects that a PDU session with mapped EBIs has been established for the target UE.
+The PDN connection establishment xIRI is generated when the IRI-POI present in the PGW detects that a PDU session with mapped EBIs has been established for the target UE or when the IRI-POI present on the PGW detects that a PDN connection has been established for the target UE.

-The PDU session modification xIRI is generated when the IRI-POI present in the SMF+PGW-C detects that a PDU session or EBIs are modified for the target UE or when a PDN connection from EPC is migrated to the 5GS.
+The PDN connection modification xIRI is generated when the IRI-POI present in the PGW detects that a PDU session or EBIs are modified for the target UE or when a PDN connection from EPC is migrated to the 5GS or when a dedicated EPS bearer is added or terminated.

-The PDU session release xIRI is generated when the IRI-POI present in the SMF+PGW-C detects that a PDU session or EBI is released for the target UE.
+The PDN connection release xIRI is generated when the IRI-POI present in the PGW detects that a PDU session or default EBI is released for the target UE.

-The start of interception with an established PDU session xIRI is generated when the IRI-POI present in a SMF+PGW-C detects that interception is activated on the target UE that has an already established PDU session in the 5GS.
-When a target UE has multiple PDU sessions mapped to multiple PDN connections in EPC, this xIRI shall be sent for each PDU session with a different value of correlation information.
+The start of interception with an established PDN connection xIRI is generated when the IRI-POI present in a PGW detects that interception is activated on the target UE that has an already established PDN connnection in EPS or an already establised PDU session in the 5GS that is mapped to a PDN connection.
+When a target UE has multiple PDN Connections in EPC or multiple 5GC PDU sessions mapped to multiple PDN connections in EPC, this xIRI shall be sent for each PDU session with a different value of correlation information.

 When additional warrants are activated on a target UE, MDF2 shall be able to generate and deliver the start of interception with an established PDU session related IRI messages to the LEMF associated with the warrants without receiving the corresponding start of interception with an established PDU session xIRI.